MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/configure-the-soap-action-for-the-sap-system.md

 ---
-title: "Configure the SOAP action for the SAP system | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Configure the SOAP action for the SAP system in BizTalk | Microsoft Docs"
-ms.prod: "biztalk-server"
+description: Enter a SOAP action in Expression shape, or use the WCF-Custom or WCF-SAP adapter in the BizTalk Adapter Pack (BAP) ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"